 Even though I like running faster, that’s not why I run in general.
 I do it for the challenge, the adventure, and the opportunity to become closer to nature.
 It was time for me to be honest with myself and stop taking the easy way out, especially with such a weighted race coming up so quickly.
 I scrapped most of the road runs from the half marathon training schedule I’ve been following and made an effort to hit the trails for 90% of the work I will be doing in the next month in a half.
 So while I have to can my pride for a moment and get used to running inconsistently slower miles, I had to stop lying to myself in thinking I could coast my way to Hyner qualification.

 Being honest with yourself, be it through admitting when you need to do more (or less!), giving up something that isn’t really good for you no matter what the social repercussion is, or just plain giving yourself a pat on the back for conquering something important to you no matter how long it took you – is definitely a precursor to showing yourself some more love.
-In keeping with the spirit of Self Love September, I am definitely being more open to that honest inner dialogue.
+In keeping with the spirit of losing some weight, I am definitely being more open to that honest inner dialogue.